Azure/bicep-types-az/generated/managednetworkfabric/microsoft.managednetworkfabric/2023-02-01-preview/types.md

 ## ExpressRouteConnectionInformation
 ### Properties
-* **expressRouteAuthorizationKey**: string (Required): Authorization key for the circuit, must be of type Microsoft.Network/expressRouteCircuits/authorizations.
+* **expressRouteAuthorizationKey**: string {secure} (Required): Authorization key for the circuit, must be of type Microsoft.Network/expressRouteCircuits/authorizations.
 The Auth Key is a mandatory attribute.
 * **expressRouteCircuitId**: string (Required): The express route circuit Azure resource ID, must be of type Microsoft.Network/expressRouteCircuits/circuitName.
 The ExpressRoute Circuit is a mandatory attribute.

 ## ExternalNetworkProperties